Dry Eye Clinic

 - Burning and Foreign body sensation (scratchy feeling in the eye)

-- Excessive tearing (this is reflex to compensate for dry eyes)
+- Excessive tearing (this is a reflex to compensate for dry eyes)

 - Eye fatigue and straining